Skip to contents

 title = "Residential Electricity Consumption",

-subtitle = "Decomposition using a STL trend",
+subtitle = "Decomposition using an STL trend",

 x = NULL,